 - Fabric Fusion Sheets.
 I got a few sheets of Fabric Fusion Sheets and prepped them ahead of time.
 To do this, peel off one side of the backing on a sheet of Fabric Fusion and stick the sheet to the wrong side of a rectangle of fabric.
 Give your guests scissors to cut shapes out of the prepped fabric.
 Once a shape is cut, peel off the other side of the backing and adhere it to your onesie.
 That simple!
 Running it through the dryer will set the adhesive.

 Leave Instructions.
 I prepped a sheet of instructions to leave on the onesie decorating table so that guests could make sense of everything.
-If you’d like to download it, its right here.
+If you’d like to download it, leave your email below and we’ll send it right to your inbox.

 Bring Supplies.
 I stocked the table with a few extra supplies: scissors, pens/pencils, scrap paper, a couple of irons, and a small ironing board.